Pavel Milyukov: Exile

 On 26 October 1917, the party's newspapers were shut down by the new Soviet Government.

 On 25 November 1917 Milyukov was elected in the Russian Constituent Assembly, the first truly free election in Russian history.
 On 11 December the party was banned by the Soviets and went underground.
 Milyukov moved from Petrograd to the Don Host Oblast.
 There he became a member of the Don civil council.
 He advised Mikhail Alekseyev of the Volunteer Army.
 Milyukov and Struve defended a Great Russia as firmly as the most reactionary monarchist.
 In May 1918 he went to Kiev, where he negotiated with the German high command to act together against the Bolsheviks.
 For many members of the Cadet Party, this went too far: Milyukov was forced to resign the presidency of the KDP Central Committee.

 Milyukov went to Turkey and from there to Western Europe, to get support from the allies of the White movement, involved in the Russian Civil War.
 In April 1921 he immigrated to France, where he remained active in politics and edited the Russian-language newspaper Poslednie novosti (Latest News) (1920–1940).
 In June 1921 he left the Constitutional Democrats, following a division in the party.
 Miliukov had called on exiles to abandon hopes in counterrevolution at home, and instead to place their hopes in the peasantry to rise up against the hated Bolshevik regime.
 The debate between Milyukov and Vasily Maklakov began with Maklakov's criticism of the Constitutional Democratic Party.

-Assassination attempt During a performance of the Berliner Philharmonie on 28 March 1922, his friend Vladimir Dmitrievich Nabokov, the father of the novelist Vladimir Nabokov, was killed while shielding Milyukov from attackers.
+Assassination attempt During a performance of the Berliner Philharmonie on 28 March 1922, his friend Vladimir Dmitrievich Nabokov, the father of the novelist Vladimir Nabokov, was killed while shielding Milyukov from an assassination attempt by Shabelsky-Bork and Sergey Taboritsky, both of which were monarchists and later Nazi collaborators.

 In 1934, Milyukov was a witness at the Berne Trial.

 Although he remained an opponent of the communist regime, Milyukov supported Stalin's "imperial" foreign policy.
 On the Winter War he commented as follows: "I feel pity for the Finns, but I am for the Vyborg guberniya".
 Already in 1933 he had stated in Prague that, in case of a war between Germany and the USSR, "the emigration must be unconditionally on the side of the Homeland".
 He supported the Soviet Union in its war effort against Nazi Germany and refused all Nazi rapprochements.
 He sincerely rejoiced at the Soviet victory in Stalingrad.